-In injection molding of Halar® ECTFE resin, the recommended shot size (including sprue and runners) is between

-40 and 70 % of machine capacity.
-If undersized shot weights are used, the resin tends to degrade because of long residence times in the cylinder.
+When injection molding with Halar® ECTFE polymer, the recommended shot size (including sprue and runners) is between 40 and 70% of machine capacity.
+If undersized shot weights are used, the polymer tends to degrade because of long residence times in the cylinder.
 Oversized shots result in uneven heating and/or cold materials.